BTEC Performing Arts Blog

 The second rehearsal of many for our school musical "Legally Blonde"...

-Our second reheasal got off to a similar start to the first one: A register, breifing, and vocal warmup.
+Our second reheasal got off to a similar start to the first one: A register, briefing, and vocal warmup.
 We then split up into four breakout groups again to work on different parts of the musical.
 The dancers went to the dance studio to learn the dance for the number "Whipped into shape".
 The Paulette's went to the Drama block to learn their scene.
 Everyone in the opening number "Omigod U Guys" went to the music block to learn the singing.
 This left the rest of us to block "The Harvard Variations" which we sang through at our last rehearsal.

 My character, Warner, doesn't come into this song until nearer the end, so I wasn't needed for quite a while.
 During the time of my not-neededness I went into a "practise room" in the music block where I sang through my main solo song, "Serious".
 This song is quite high in my range (I literally have one of the deepest voices known to man!) so it has been a bit of a struggle to sing.
 I am having to sing it right at the top of my head register.
 I have definately noticed an improvement in my singing of this song since I first learned it and am feeling more comfortable than I was initially, however I still have a lot of work to do on this song and my voice to make it as good as possible.